 - Coddington Brewing Company– Middletown, 47 Minutes

-- Newport Craft Brewing & Distilling Company (formerly Newport Storm)- Newport, 47 Minutes
+- Newport Craft Brewing & Distilling Company ( Newport Storm)- Newport, 47 Minutes

 - Grey Sail Brewing Company– Westerly, 52 Minutes

 Want to earn cool swag while visiting breweries?

 Get your RI Brewery Passport and collect stamps to get items such as a hat, a pint glass, and more!

 Rhode Island’s award-winning vineyards offer gorgeous views and delicious varieties of wine, from reds to roses, whites to ice wines.
 Be sure to take a bottle home with you.Read More...